rajeevsh990/masteringansible/08 - Ansible Roles.md

 - templates - contains templates which can be deployed via this role.
 - meta - defines some data / information about this role (author, dependency, versions, examples, etc,.)

+**Examples**
+Let's navigate to Revision: 04\03 - Using Roles
+- Revision 01:
+> ansible-galaxy init nginx

+- Revision 02: Move the playbook code or variables into respective files or folders.
+> ansible-playbook nginx_playbook.yml

+- Revision 03: Now the website related thing is moved to a separate role - awesomeweb
+> ansible-playbook nginx_playbook.yml